yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/create-deployments/create-universe-multi-zone.md

     ![YCQL end points](/images/ee/multi-zone-universe-ycql-endpoints.png)

   - Click the **Export** icon for **YCQL Services** to trigger export into a shell variable on the database node **yb-dev-helloworld1-n1** to which you are connected.
-Remember to replace the following IP addresses with those displayed in the YugabyteDB Anywhere console.
+Remember to replace the following IP addresses with those displayed in the YugabyteDB Anywhere UI.

     ```sh
     $ export YCQL_ENDPOINTS="10.138.0.3:9042,10.138.0.4:9042,10.138.0.5:9042"